 - Developing defences that evolve through adversarial learning

-The future demands security systems that can reason about threats as effectively as the AI agents probing them.
+Security systems need to reason about threats as effectively as the AI agents probing them.
 Traditional approaches will fail against opponents that understand the logic behind security controls and devise creative bypasses.

 The age of reasoning security has begun.
-Those who adapt will survive.
-Those who cling to static rules and pattern matching face extinction.
+Static rules and pattern matching are no longer enough on their own.